A healthy plant grows from healthy soil.

 Ecocert / COSMOS

-Certified organic products are more nutritionally-dense and many studies have shown they contain more health-promoting constituents such as polyphenols and antioxidants.
+Certified organic products are more nutritionally-dense and many studies have shown they contain more health-promoting constituents like polyphenols and antioxidants.
 They are also free of chemical additives, preservatives, pesticides and herbicides that contribute to the overall toxic burden on the body.

 Organic farms are a wildlife sanctuary and provide homes for bees, birds and butterflies.
 Wildlife is 50% more abundant and supports a third more species.
-Organic farming infrastructure through banks, hedgerows, ponds and grasslands also provide vital habitats for animals.
+Organic farming infrastructure in the form of banks, hedgerows, ponds and grasslands also provide vital habitats for animals.
 Flora and fauna coexist harmoniously with greater wild flower coverage and 75% more plants species.

-Organic standards stipulate that all animals are to live, grow and breed in their natural environment within group sizes appropriate to their species.
+Organic standards stipulate that all animals are to live, grow and breed in their natural environment in group sizes natural to their species.
 They are not treated with growth hormones, antibiotics or any synthetic chemicals.

 Certified organic products prohibit the use of genetically-modified ingredients.
 Little is known about their effect on the human body over the long term and many weeds and pests can become resistant to chemical sprays over time.
 This increases the use of chemical sprays on crops instead of reducing it, which is detrimental to the environment and soil health.